 Education and Family Development

-- The Chance Project employs a multi-pronged approach designed to maximize the power of parent engagement, child development research, family literacy and advocacy skills.
+- The Chance Project employs a multi-pronged approach designed to maximize the power of early childhood education and family development.

 Specific tools include: